Pramodv79/DSClickPrediction/Project_Question.md

 **Why do I want to answer this question?**

-  I am very interested in learning more about targeted online advertisement and is directly applicable to the domain I work in.
-It involves working with large amount of dataset and predicting click through rate.
+  I am very interested in learning more about targeted online advertisement.
+It involves working with large amount of dataset and predicting click through rate of ads presented to the user thus providing a better experience.
 Given the domain is directly applicable to my job I am very interested to solve this and apply learnings to my work.
-THe size of the data would also pose interesting challenges and would would require data wrangling, feature engineering and model building skills which I am interested to develop my expertise on.
+The size of the data would also pose interesting challenges and would require data wrangling, feature engineering and model building skills which I am interested to develop my expertise on.